audiBookning/sample-nestjs-alpinejs/README.md

 - `http://localhost:3000/modal-helper-message` - A simple Alpine Modal

   > How to print alpine using a hbs helper and pass dynamic values from the controller

+## Disclaimer

+These codes are not and will never be maintained.
+It is just some random sample code.

+Feel free to copy and make any change you like.

+##

+License
+ISC © 2021 AudiBookning